pubkey/rxdb/docs-src/migration-storage.md

 The storage migration plugin can be used to migrate all data from one existing RxStorage into another.
 This is useful when:

 - You want to migration from one [RxStorage](./rx-storage.md) to another one.
 - You want to migrate to a new major RxDB version while keeping the previous saved data.
+This function only works from the previous major version upwards.
+Do not use it to migrate like rxdb v9 to v14.

 The storage migration **drops deleted documents** and filters them out during the migration.

-**NOTICE:** The storage migration plugin is part of [RxDB premium](https://rxdb.info/premium.html).
-It is not part of the default RxDB module.

 ## Usage